ZigaBobnar/webscrapedata/README.md

 - Open `http://localhost:8000`

 When you are done working with this project you can use `deactivate` command in order to exit the virtual environment.
 Always remember to activate the enviromnent again if you want to use it.

+Once the project is setup you may need to create the databases usig `python manage.py migrate` and create new superuser using `python manage.py createsuperuser` and navigate to `localhost:8000/admin` to manage the application.